-Expanding the Hamilton Airport into a regional transportation hub was a dream of many Hamilton Politicians.
+Expanding the Airport into a regional transportation hub was a dream of many Hamilton Politicians.
 John Munro, who was born in Hamilton in 1931, was instrumental in turning this dream into a reality.

-Expansion of the Hamilton Airport was complete by 1986 and the new facility attracted larger aircraft and accommodated increased passenger and cargo traffic.
+The expansion was complete by 1986 and the new facility attracted larger aircraft and accommodated increased passenger and cargo traffic.

 On February 15, 1993, a devastating fire destroyed Hangar 3 and one of the Canadian Warplane Heritage Museum hangars.
-As a result of the fire, and due to the importance and significance of the Warplane Museum in our community, Regional Council announced that $12 million would be given to develop a new museum.
+As a result of the fire, and due to the importance and significance of the Warplane Museum in the community, Regional Council announced that $12 million would be given to develop a new museum.
 The new Warplane Museum opened its doors to the public on March 2, 1996.

 In 1996, local businessman and builder, Tony Battaglia of WestPark Developments, along with the operational expertise of the Vancouver Airport Authority, TradePort International Corporation Ltd. was selected by the City of Hamilton to manage and operate the Hamilton International Airport under a 40-year lease agreement.